Meet Our Team

 Denis LantsmanFavorite Graph: Harmonics

 Denis grew up in a northern Russian city, and moved to the United States in his teens.
 After getting a CS/Math degree from Harvey Mudd College, he researched ways to make computers understand social behavior at Georgia Tech, and then worked on making computers more useful to human stomachs as a search engineer at Yelp.
 Growing up in a family of educators, Denis is very opinionated about how education should be done, and that makes him very excited to work at Desmos!
-When he’s not coding, Denis is slacklining, bouldering, playing bass, and hanging out with his girlfriend Caitlin and cat Noodle.
+When he’s not coding, Denis is slacklining, bouldering, playing bass, and hanging out with his wife Caitlin and cat Noodle.

 Eli Luberoff, CEOFavorite Graph: Curvature